8 Extending the Linear Model

 8.3.3 Using a mixed model

 One of the key advantages of a mixed is that we can use it when the observations within a group are not independent.
 This is a very common situation in many fields, and it’s a good idea to consider this when you have grouped data.
 As an example we’ll use the happiness data for all available years, and we’ll consider the country as a grouping variable.
 In this case, observations within a country are likely to be more similar to each other than to observations from other countries.
-This is a classic example of when to use a mixed model.
+Such longitudinal data is a classic example of when to use a mixed model.
 This is also a case where we wouldn’t just throw in country as a feature like any other factor, since there are 164 countries in the data.
+We need an easier way to handle so many groups!

 We’ll use the lme4 package in R which is the most widely used package for mixed models.